Absolute Expressiveness of Subgraph-based Centrality Measures

 We now focus on Question II.
-Our goal is to isolate a structural property $P$ over centrality measures that precisely characterizes subgraph motif measures relative to the induced ranking, i.e., for an arbitrary measure $\Ce$, $\Ce$ is subgraph motif relative to the induced ranking iff $\Ce$ enjoys the property $P$.
-Despite our efforts, we have not managed to define $P$ in the spirit of the bounded value property (see Definition~\ref{def:bvp}).
-It turns out, however, that $P$ can be defined by exploiting a certain notion of graph coloring relative to a centrality measure.
-At the end of this section, we discuss how the coloring-based property helps to obtain a bounded-value-like property that is a necessary condition for a measure being subgraph motif relative to the induced ranking.
-As we shall see in Section~\ref{sec:classification}, the latter provides a convenient tool for showing that several existing measures are not subgraph motif relative to the induced ranking.
+Our goal is to isolate a structural property $P$ over centrality measures that precisely characterizes subgraph-based measures relative to the induced ranking, i.e., for an arbitrary measure $\Ce$, $\Ce$ is subgraph-based relative to the induced ranking iff $\Ce$ enjoys the property $P$.
+It turns out that $P$ can be defined by exploiting a certain notion of graph coloring relative to a centrality measure.

 \paragraph{Graph Colorings.} The high-level idea is to consider the sizes of the available subgraph families that can be assigned to a vertex $v$ in a graph $G$, i.e., the set of integers $\{0,\ldots,|\A(v,G)|\}$, as available colors.
 We can then refer to a precoloring of $\vg$ (i.e., of all the possible graphs) as a function $\pc : \vg \rightarrow \mathbb{N}$ that assigns to each vertex $v$ in a graph $G$ only available colors from $\{0,\ldots,|\A(v,G)|\}$.
-Then, the goal is to isolate certain properties of such a precoloring of $\vg$ that leads to the desired characterization, i.e., a measure $\Ce$ is a subgraph motif relative to the induced ranking iff there exists a precoloring of $\vg$ that enjoys the properties in question.
-Such a characterization tells us that for a centrality measure being subgraph motif relative to the induced ranking is tantamount to the fact that there are enough colors (i.e., sizes of sugbraph families, but {\em without} considering their actual topological structure) that allow us to color $\vg$ in a valid way, namely in a way that the crucial properties are satisfied.
+Then, the goal is to isolate certain properties of such a precoloring of $\vg$ that leads to the desired characterization, i.e., a measure $\Ce$ is subgraph-based relative to the induced ranking iff there exists a precoloring of $\vg$ that enjoys the properties in question.
+Such a characterization tells us that for a centrality measure being subgraph-based relative to the induced ranking is tantamount to the fact that there are enough colors (i.e., sizes of sugbraph families, but {\em without} considering their actual topological structure) that allow us to color $\vg$ in a valid way, namely in a way that the crucial properties are satisfied.
 We proceed to formalize the above discussion about colorings.